rian39/scilitlearn/log.md

 - also cleaning up the topic models again
 - all that was fine.
 But now installation is going very slow.
 I did add licence, and a couple of other things to DESCRIPTION, etc. Maybe I've broken something there.
 Or it could be to do with writing in a tunnel.
 - it eventually installs and seems to be working ok

+## Wed 24 May 2017 12:58:46 BST
+- adding simple search function for title/abstract/keywords; its in R/search.r